Edmund Fortescue (died 1647): High Sheriff

 In 1642 he was appointed Sheriff of Devon.
 It was an object of considerable importance to the king to secure as sheriffs trustworthy men of local influence, and the selection of so young a man as Fortescue, whose father was still living, implies that he had already secured himself a reputation for courage or ability.
 In the beginning of December 1642, Fortescue summoned the posse comitatus of the county to meet him at Modbury, in order to join Sir Ralph Hopton, who was then marching from Cornwall to besiege Plymouth.
 About two thousand men answered the summons and assembled on 6 December, intending on the next day to join the main army, whose headquarters were at Plympton, only three miles distant.
 During the night, Colonel Ruthven, commanding the Parliamentary forces at Plymouth, organised a sortie from that town of some five hundred dragoons, who, avoiding the village of Plympton, fell upon Fortescue's Trained bands at Modbury.
 The raw recruits dispersed at the first alarm, and the troopers at once occupied the village.
 They then proceeded to Modbury Castle, a seat of the Champernowne family, fired the house, broke in and took prisoner Fortescue, his brother Peter, Sir Edward Seymour and his eldest son, M.P. for Devonshire, Arthur Basset, "a notable malignant," and a number of other gentlemen.

 The victorious cavalry then marched to Dartmouth, whence they despatched their prisoners by sea to London.
-On his arrival in London, Fortescue was sent to Windsor Castle: an inscription on the wall of a small chamber, close to the Round Tower, consisting of his name with a rude cut of his coat of arms and the words "Pour le Roy C.," serves to identify the room in which he was imprisoned.
+On his arrival in London, Fortescue was sent to Windsor Castle: an inscription on the wall of a small chamber, in Norman tower of Windsor Castle, consisting of his name with a rude cut of his coat of arms and the words "Pour le Roy C.," and "Edmund Fortescue, imprisoned here 12th January 1642" serves to identify the room in which he was imprisoned which still remains.
 He was afterwards transferred to Winchester House.
 Before the end of 1643, he was exchanged or released.